130+ Python Interview Questions and Answers (2026 Updated)

 5. How to become a Python developer in India?

-You should know about Python frameworks and increase your command over libraries in Python.
-It will be the first step toward becoming a Python developer.
+You should also learn popular Python frameworks and libraries.
+Building strong programming fundamentals and hands-on experience is the first step toward becoming a successful Python developer.

 6. What is the starting salary of a Python developer in India?

-7. What is the Python developer salary in TCS?
+7. What is the Python developer salary at TCS?

-8. What is Python developer salary in Google?
+8. What is a Python developer's salary at Google?

-The average salary of a Python programmer in Google is 15 Lakhs per annum.
+The average salary of a Python programmer at Google is 15 Lakhs per annum.
 A Python developer at Google makes around INR 5 to 30 LPA in Google India.

 9. What is the salary of a Python developer in Bangalore?